Eweka01/Eweka01/README.md

    - Designed a Security Operations Center (SOC) and honeynet in Azure for live threat detection.

 3. **[Malware and Phishing Email Analysis](https://github.com/Eweka01/Malware-and-Phishing-Email-Analysis/tree/main)**
+   - A comprehensive forensic investigation of ransomware activity, from phishing email analysis to malware behavior and impact assessment.

 4. **[Fraud Detection Dashboard using Splunk](https://github.com/Eweka01/Fraud-Detection-Dashboard-using-Splunk)**
    - Developed a real-time monitoring dashboard for financial fraud detection.